-6 steps to creating a social media plan for advertising
+6 steps to creating a plan for social media advertising

 Seven-in-ten Americans use social media platforms at least once a day, representing an enormous opportunity for brands to connect with prospective customers.
 It's not by accident that social media advertising revenue is forecasted to reach $41 billion in 2017, after nearly doubling in the past two years.